-Mr. Tringali is the founder and Chief Executive Officer of Augusta Advisory Group, a US-based boutique financial and business consulting firm providing a full range of executive, operations, and corporate advisory services to companies.
+Mr. Tringali is the founder and Chief Executive Officer of Augusta Advisory Group, a US-based boutique financial and business consulting firm providing a full range of executive, operations and corporate advisory services to companies.
 He has held a variety of C-level executive positions and directorships for public and private companies across many industries.
 He is the former Chairman of the Board of National Technical Systems, Inc., a leading international testing and engineering firm that was sold to a private equity firm in 2013, and the former Executive Chairman of the Board of Cartesian, Inc., an international telecom consulting company, which was sold to private equity in 2018.
-Since April 2021, Mr. Tringali has been a director of POSaBIT Systems Corporation (CSE: PBIT), and since May 2021, he has been a director of WaveDancer, Inc., formerly known as Information Analysis Incorporated (NASDAQ: WAVD).
+Since April 2021, Mr. Tringali has been a director of POSaBIT Systems Corporation (CSE: PBIT) and a member of the Audit Committee.
+Since April 2023, he has been the Lead Independent Director of Natural Gas Services Group, Inc (NYSE: NGS) and Chair of the Compensation Committee and a member of the Audit Committee and Nominating and Governance Committee.
 Mr. Tringali began his career as a corporate attorney in Los Angeles, where he was a partner in a prominent firm representing public and private companies in general business matters and M&A transactions.
 Mr. Tringali holds a BA in Economics from UCLA and a JD (Juris Doctor) degree from Harvard Law School.